sidBOT/custom_lldb_script/README.md

 ## custom_lldb_script

-#INSTALLATION
+# INSTALLATION

 Make a file .lldbinit in your home directory (.lldbinit is the first thing that lldb reads when it loads) do cd ~ to go to your home directory

-	if you run as root then home dir = /var/root if you run without root home dir = /var/mobile
+	if you run as root, then home dir = /var/root if you run withoutroot, home dir = /var/mobile

 Add the following to the file (.lldbinit)